-- The title must follow the inverted pyramid style on the title page and the abstract. - The University Style requires prepositions of five letters or more to be capitalized in the title.

-- When words are hyphenated in the title, both words are capitalized. - The spacing on the title page should be even from top to bottom (see template ADV Form 11b). - Do not use titles in front of committee member names.
+- The title must follow the inverted pyramid style on the title page and the abstract.
+The first line may not be more than six inches in length. - The University Style requires prepositions of five letters or more to be capitalized in the title. - When words are hyphenated in the title, both words are capitalized. - The spacing on the title page should be even from top to bottom (see template at gradprogress/resources/formatting). - Student name must match the name as entered on the ETD page in GradProg and must be the same on the title page, after the copyright, and the on the abstract page. - Do not use titles in front of committee member names.
 For example, do not use Dr. George T. Brown.
 Use George T. Brown. - The year the diploma is awarded is the year entered at the bottom of the title page. - All fonts must be embedded in all theses and dissertations.